 When to Have Reconstructive Surgery

-Breast reconstruction can be done or started immediately at the time of the mastectomy, or delayed until later.
+Breast reconstruction can be done or started immediately at the time of the mastectomy (immediate reconstruction), or at a time after the mastectomy (delayed reconstruction).
 The delayed breast reconstruction is usually done for women who will need radiation after the mastectomy, as radiation given after breast reconstruction can cause delayed healing and scarring.

 There are other factors that can play into the decision to have reconstructive breast surgery, including: